weifang993/drug-search-tailwind/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+On Centos, the following was executed for max watcher error: echo fs.inotify.max_user_watches=50288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).